ovalerio280788/JS_cypressio_poc/README.md

-# Cypressio POC as an example
+# Cypress-io POC as an example

-In this repository we can find a quick example/POC (proof of concept) of how I used Cypressio for a quick example for and End-to-End testing.
-With that I can start a new project from scratch if needed at some point in my daily work.
+In this repository we can find a quick example/POC (proof of concept) of how I used Cypress-io for End-to-End testing.
+With that I can start a new project from scratch if needed in the future.

-Also the idea with this POC is to practice and to know how Cypress works with automation and open my eyes to new automation frameworks, that way I can have a more clear understanding about a new automation tools and have a wide vision if at some point I have to compare different automation frameworks to give a proposal for a new automation solution for a client or for me.
+Also the idea with this POC is to practice and to know how Cypress-io works with automation and open my eyes to new automation frameworks, that way I can have a more clear understanding about a new automation tools and have a wide vision if at some point I have to compare different automation frameworks to give a proposal for a new automation solution for a client or for me.

 ## Application under test
 This section contians the basic configurations to have a valid testing application that will be used to create and run test cases as needed.
 This application is a sandbox application.
-In that way I am not depending of a third party web application that can change and make my tests fail.
+In that way I am not depending on a third party web application that can change in a near future and fail my tests.

 In this repository, there is a "docker" folder, in this docker folder there is a docker-compose file.
 With that the idea is to run a Wordpress woocommerse application and use this application as our application under test.

-These requirements need to me met (donwload and install from the official pages):
+These requirements need to be met (donwload and install from the official pages):

 1- Install docker.